CLASSIFICATION NUMBER 1410

 3. Ensures appropriate purchases are made by University departments by maintaining comprehensive descriptions of available products, their sources and current prices, reviewing and comparing price quotations from various vendors/suppliers, and advising the departments regarding the availability, prices, and sources of requested purchases, determining if commonly used commodities or groups of commodities are suitable for a University-wide contract, and establishing University-wide contracts when appropriate.

-6. Protects the interests of the University regarding purchases by serving as a representative for the University in discussions between vendors and University departments on purchasing issues, shipping, receiving, invoicing, and all other areas of responsibility and by monitoring vendor activities for compliance with all contract terms and conditions.
+6. Protects the interests of the University regarding purchases by serving as a representative for the University in discussions between vendors and University departments on procurement issues, shipping, receiving, invoicing, and all other areas of responsibility and by monitoring vendor activities for compliance with all contract terms and conditions.

 7. Minimizes institutional liability by reviewing and recommending approval or disapproval of University contracts in terms of the adequacy of contract terminology, content, and obligation of the physical resources of the University.